aiden-bailey/Capstone/README.md

 3. FTA
 4. FT
 5. OWS
-6. 2P
+6. PTS
-7. PTS
+7. FG
-8. FG
+8. 2P
-9. 2PA
+9. FGA
-10. DWS
+10. 2PA

 It's interesting to see simple categories such as points and free throws in here while more mathematically complex numbers like VORP and WS in here as well.
 It's worth noting that VORP is by far the highest with WS easily coming in second as well.

+As a quick side-note, VORP stands for Value Over Replacement Player.
+This is a box score estimate of the points per 100 team possessions that a player contributed above a replacement-level player (-2.0).
+WS stands for Win Shares.
+This is an estimate of the number of wins contributed by a player.
+For both, the higher, the better.

-While 3-point shots are increasing and are relatively new to the game (at least in the volume it's currently at), it's worth noting that right now, there are no features in the top 30 that are related to 3-point shots.
+While 3-point shots are increasing and are relatively new to the game (at least in the volume it's currently at), it's worth noting that right now, there are only two features in the top 30 that are related to 3-point shots, but they are at the very bottom (28 and 29).
 I believe this will change over time, but currently it doesn't make a major impact.
 For "basic" numbers, points are the theme.
-Players that score more points have a better chance of making it into the Hall of Fame.
+Players that score more points have a better chance of making an All-NBA team.
+The next "basic" numbers that matter are rebounds and assists, in that order.

 I did a pipeline and grid search comparing the following:
 - Scalers: Standard and MinMax